 It is a sweet, buttery, melt-in-your-mouth giant cookie that everyone will love!
 Plus, it is a ridiculously easy-to-make and a great celebration dessert.

-I used buttercream frosting and spring-colored sprinkles and candies to decorate it, but you can add any fun toppings your family likes, such as ice cream, or even keep it simple.
+I used buttercream frosting, spring-colored sprinkles, and candies to decorate it, but you can add any fun toppings your family likes, such as ice cream, or even keep it simple.
 This eggless cookie cake tastes amazing on its own, too!

 The best part?
 This recipe requires minimal effort and is difficult to mess up.
 Plus, you probably already have all the ingredients you need in your pantry!

 I love an easy but fun dessert, don’t you?
 If you are looking for more Easter treat ideas, check out my No-Bake Easter Cheesecake and Eggless Easter Oatmeal Sandwich Cookies.

 Ingredients You’ll Need

 Here’s the rundown of what you’ll need to make an Easter Eggless Sugar Cookie Cake.
 Scroll down to the recipe cars to find the full recipe!

 - All-Purpose Flour: All-purpose flour provides the bulk of the structure in this cookie cake.
 Standard all-purpose flour works best here; skip the cake, bread, and wheat flour.